oadpoaw/oadpoaw/README.md

 - [Node.js](https://nodejs.org/) is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
 - [Github](https://github.com) is a provider of Internet hosting for software development and version control using [Git](https://git-scm.com/)
 - [Github Actions](https://github.com/features/actions) makes it easy to automate all your software workflows, now with world-class CI/CD.
 Build, test, and deploy your code right from [Github](https://github.com).
-- [Discord.js](https://discord.js.org/) is a powerful JavaScript library for interacting with the [Discord API](https://discord.com/developers/docs)

 #### Web Development